Community

 Social Life Beyond Events

-It exists in conversations before and after performances, in shared work, in casual visits, and in moments that never appear on a calendar.
-Much of what sustains Second Life happens in these in-between spaces.
+It lives in the conversations before and after a performance.
+It thrives in shared work and casual visits.
+It exists in the moments that never appear on a calendar.
+Much of what sustains Second Life happens in these in-between spaces — the drop-ins, the lingering, the finding someone you know just wandering the same path.

 Writing From Inside Community